yasensim/radius-lb-health-monitor/README.md

 ## Description

-Script that checks the health status of an RADIUS server in order to provide feedback to a LB healthcheck Be aware neither me or VMware provide support for this.
-It is to help customers do it by themself.
+Script that checks the health status of an RADIUS server in order to provide feedback to a LB healthcheck. <br/>
+<b>Be aware neither me or VMware provide support for this.
+It is to help customers do it by themself.</b>

 ## Setup